NinjaSchoolProfessor/TradingScripts/README.md

 # Inputs
 input length = 14;
 #hint length: "Number of periods for RSI calculation.
-Default is 14, which is the standard RSI lookback period.";
+Default is 14, which is the standard RSI lookback period."

 input upperThreshold = 80;
 #hint upperThreshold: "RSI value above which the market is considered Overbought.
-Default is 80.";
+Default is 80."

 input lowerThreshold = 20;
 #hint lowerThreshold: "RSI value below which the market is considered Oversold.
-Default is 20.";
+Default is 20."

 input showLabel = yes;
-#hint showLabel: "Toggle to show or hide the RSI label on the chart.";
+#hint showLabel: "Toggle to show or hide the RSI label on the chart."

 # Calculate RSI
 def rsi = RSI(length = length);